 Read More...

-Absolutely true, and the number one reason to resist building a Data Center.
+Absolutely true, and the number one reason to resist building a data center.

 Ours is a very old, carbon-based world.
 The history of our planet is the history of carbon.
 Carbon dioxide is a greenhouse gas.
-Period.
 It absorbs radiant heat energy from the earth as it travels straight out into space, then re-radiates it in all directions including sending some of it back to our planet.

 Basically you can think of CO2 as altering the path of earth's radiant heat energy, just a bit, and slightly reducing our ability to get rid of heat.